 Wendy’s narrative nonfiction book, No Word for Welcome (University of Nebraska Press), won Grub Street's 2011 National Book Prize for Nonfiction and the 2012 International Latino Book Award for Best History / Political Book.
 No Word for Welcome explores how economic globalization intersects with village life in a region of southern Mexico called the Isthmus of Tehuantepec.
 Grants from the arts commissions of Seattle, King County, and Washington State, as well as the Institute of Current World Affairs and Oberlin College Alumni Association, supported the research and writing of the book.

 She co-edited Telling True Stories: A Nonfiction Writers’ Guide from the Nieman Foundation at Harvard University (Plume/Penguin) with Mark Kramer.
 Telling True Stories, an anthology of writing advice from some of the country’s best-known writers of nonfiction, is currently used as a core text in university courses throughout the United States, as well as in a dozen other countries.

-Her nonfiction writing and her translations (from Spanish) of poetry and fiction have appeared (or are forthcoming) in more than sixty magazines and literary journals, including Common-Place, Guernica, Michigan Quarterly Review, Nimrod, Orion, and Yes!.
+Her nonfiction writing and her translations (from Spanish) of poetry and fiction have appeared (or are forthcoming) in more than sixty magazines and literary journals, including Common-Place, Guernica, Michigan Quarterly Review, Kenyon Review online, Nimrod International Journal, Orion, and Yes.
 In many publications her photographs accompany her writing.
 In 2012, with an Artist Support Residency from Seattle's Jack Straw Studios, Wendy recorded a trilingual audio CD of her English translations of poems with Zapotec-Mexican poet Irma Pineda.